How to know which Kefir type is best and easily make it at home

 As I’ve said before, with natural live Kefir grains, you won’t need to keep on buying.
 It’s easy to take care of them and they last you a life time.
 A bonus is, kefir grains keep growing.
 So after just a few weeks, you could actually give or even sell those to other people.
 Talk about a return on investment!

 You see, Kefir Starters are just that!
 A starter!
 It needs to be replaced over and over again.
-If you really want to test out kefir starters click here to buy from Amazon.
+If you really want to test out kefir starters, look for them on Amazon or your local supermarket.

 Tell me now!
 How can I make this?